 Clothes are an extension and reflection of our psychic interior and our communal exterior.
 Trump’s regime is divisive and destructive to personal identity and there is no time like now to assert who we are creatively, ancestrally, culturally, politically, etc under what looks like a New World Order.
 Because if we continue to live for love and beauty, and remember and practice who we are, there really isn’t actually a New World Order.
 It’s just a failed attempt.
 Meanwhile, we can still grow flowers in the dark.
 That is an expression of resistance.

 I work in the archive of a fashion designer-I’m afraid I’m not at liberty to say who.
 Let’s just say he’s the arbiter of classic American style, starting 50 years ago when he got into the tie business and sold his designs from a drawer in the Empire State Building.
 He pioneered the concept of aspirational fashion and lifestyle branding and went on to build his own empire that would be arguably the most recognized name in the industry.
-He helped customers see the transformative power of clothes-that with a smart blue blazer or alligator bag, you could feel that whatever you station was in life, you could do better.
+He helped customers see the transformative power of clothes-that with a smart blue blazer or alligator bag, you could feel that whatever you station was in life, you could aim even higher.

 He’s put his name on nearly every American closet staple.
 The bomber, the trucker, the camel coat, the Polo shirt, blue jeans-to name just a few.
 He co-opted the uniform of both the cowboy and British aristocrat and revitalized them to perennial status, making them wardrobe classics for almost every demographic.
 Hipsters, prepsters, and gangsters alike all beg to be branded by his name.

 My favorite of his icons are his menswear-inspired looks.
 In the 70s he put his wife in tuxedos and Diane Keaton in shirts and ties and saw that women wanted to power-dress too.
 He assigned social status where it wasn’t yet there-and then watched his muses find their place in a man’s world through dress.